The free splitting complex of a free group II: Loxodromic outer automorphisms: Theorem : Dynamics of elements of on

 \begin{remark} A version of the above \lq distance four\rq\ argument is used in \FSHyp\ to correct an error in an early version of that paper; see the Remark between Steps 2 and 3 of the proof of Proposition 6.5 of \FSHyp. \end{remark}

-We will need the following fact in the proof of Lemma~\ref{invariant subgraphs}.
+We will need the following facts in the proof of Lemma~\ref{invariant subgraphs}.

-\begin{fact} In any \ct, any height $j$ indivisible Nielsen path $\rho$ decomposes as an alternating concatenation of maximal subpaths in $H_j$ and Nielsen subpaths of height~$<j$.
+\begin{fact} In any \ct, for any stratum $H_j$, any height $j$ indivisible Nielsen path $\rho$ decomposes as an alternating concatenation of maximal subpaths in $H_j$ and Nielsen subpaths of \hbox{height~$<j$}.
 As a consequence, any one-edge subpath $E$ of $\rho$ of height $i<j$ is contained in a height $i$ Nielsen subpath of $\rho$. \end{fact}

 This fact follows from (\noneg\ Nielsen Paths) in the case when $H_j$ is \neg, and from \cite{FeighnHandel:recognition} Lemma 4.24 when $H_j$ is \eg.